lukas-karsch/thesis/vault/Thesis/Technical Design Log/2025-11-20 Audit Log not picking up time slot updates (2fcb2daf).md

 ## N+1 for snapshot JSON
 #todo
 @PostLoad creates a JSON snapshot of the entities.
 While this uses my custom object mapper that only serializes IDs of relationships, value objects like the time slots of lectures will be fetched...
-This might be a big performance bottleneck - have to check!
+This might be a performance bottleneck - have to check!
 ## When creating a new entity, I cant see its ID
 - @PrePersist = not yet on the database
 -  but ID is generated on the database